How to Manage Hotel Room Block and Attrition

 – Reduce ROH rooms and ask for suite upgrades to increase revenue

 e.
-Ask for Forgiveness – If you have a good relationship with the hotel (or a strong partner like Brightspot who works with the hotel for other clients), ask if they can waive the attrition, or at least a portion.
-You will be surprised that to find that some hotels will be merciful (especially when they can resell those rooms at higher rates to leisure travelers or transient business customers.)
+Ask for Forgiveness – If you have a good relationship with the hotel (or a reliable partner like Brightspot who works with the hotel for other clients), ask if they can waive the attrition or at least a portion.
+You will be surprised to find that some hotels will be merciful (especially when they can resell those rooms at higher rates to leisure travelers or transient business customers.)

 Head over to our Events page for more details on how we can bring bright ideas to your next meeting or incentive trip.